Solrys/Credit_Risk_Analysis/README.md

 * SMOTEENN Sampling (68.1%)
 * Balanced Random Forest Classifying (64.8%)

 The most potentially fincially damaging aspect of approving a loan is aproving loans with high risk.
-If a client defaults on a loan there is ummediate loss in revenue.
+If a client defaults on a loan there is loss in revenue.
 Therefor the model with the highest accuracy for high risk loans would be my suggestion for a more succesful outcome.
 After factoring in these three main statistics, the model that I recommend for predicting high risk loans is the Easy Ensemble Classifying model.
 It is a well balanced model with the strongest accuracy (92.3%).